 Where to Stay in Margaret River

-We stayed at The Aqua Resort in Busselton, which has beautiful 1 bedroom houses starting from $340 AUD (based on a 2-night stay), this was great as we could cook our own dinner (including the fish Enrico caught from the beach a few minutes walk away!
+We stayed at The Aqua Resort in Busselton, which has beautiful 1 bedroom houses.
+This was great as we could cook our own dinner (including the fish Enrico caught from the beach a few minutes walk away!

-Another good option is Burnside Organic Farm, which has 1 and 2 bedroom bungalows from $300/night for 2 people.
-This includes morning farm walks, winery tours and veggies from the vegetable garden.
-We visited the farm to taste their wine and meet the animals and it’s a beautiful spot run by lovely couple Lara and Jamie.
+Another good option is Burnside Organic Farm, which has 1 and 2 bedroom bungalows.
+You can join a morning farm walk, have a winery tour and enjoy veggies from the vegetable garden during your stay.
+It’s a beautiful spot run by the lovely couple Lara and Jamie.

 If you want to be able to walk to restaurants and bars you should aim to base yourself in Margaret River Town, which is what we did on our last visit.
 We stayed at the Traill, which is located on the main street with a huge terrace, massive baths, a gorgeous kitchen and living room.